gaia-platform/GaiaPlatform/README.md

    git commit -m "Bump version to 0.3.0-beta." git push
    ```
-5. Create a reflecting the new version:
+5. Create a tag reflecting the new version:
    ```shell
    git tag 0.3.0-beta
    ```